+1. Reduce the number of registered waste tire haulers that do not submit manifests to no more than 5 percent of the active tire haulers.

+For January 1, 2020, to December 31, 2021, 92 (6.3 percent) of the 1,460 registered waste tire haulers failed to submit waste tire manifests.
+However, of that total 71 (77.2 percent) have only been registered haulers since January 2021.
+The hauler program will begin educational outreach to these haulers regarding manifesting requirements.

-- 1. Reduce the number of registered waste tire haulers that do not submit manifests to no more than 5 percent of the active tire haulers. - Of the 1,468 active waste tire haulers, 22 haulers failed to submit waste tire manifests by December 31, 2019, which is approximately 1.4 percent. - 2.
-Reduce the percentage of active tire haulers whose manifest form error rate is greater than 10 percent. - During the period January 1 to December 31, 2019, there were 364 active waste tire haulers that had more than a 10 percent error rate on the manifest forms they submitted to CalRecycle that equates to approximately 24 percent of the total active tire haulers submitting manifests forms.
-For the purposes of this evaluation, CalRecycle only reported on haulers that submit 100 or more manifest forms in a calendar year. - 3.
-Track the number of complaint forms received, including the "204 Form" from solid waste disposal sites documenting unregistered hauling vehicles transporting more than 10 tires, hauler observation forms reporting waste tire haulers that may be violating waste tire hauler and manifest requirements, and waste tire complaints received from the public.
+2. Reduce the percentage of active tire haulers whose manifest form error rate is greater than 10 percent.

+As of November 2022, 236 of 1,460 (16.2 percent) active registered waste tire haulers that submit 100 or more manifests per year, had greater than a 10 percent error rate.
+Senate Bill 1181 passed during the 2022 legislative session which allows

+CalRecycle to require the electronic submittal of manifests.
+This is expected to significantly reduce the error rate.

+3. Track the number of complaint forms received, including the "204 Form" from solid waste disposal sites and waste and used tire facilities documenting unregistered hauling vehicles transporting more than 10 tires, hauler observation forms reporting waste tire haulers that may be violating waste tire hauler and manifest requirements, and waste tire complaints received from the public.
-For the period of July 1, 2019 to June 30, 2020 there was 589 complaint forms received.
-These forms include:

-"204 Form" from solid waste disposal sites documenting unregistered hauling vehicles hauling more than 10 tires;
+For July 1, 2019, to June 30, 2021, a total of 579 complaint forms were received.
+Of that total, 249 complaints were for solid waste disposal sites documenting unregistered vehicles hauling more than 10 tires, which were documented on "204 Form".
+The vehicle owners associated with these complaints were issued a warning for unregistered waste tire hauling.
+The remaining complaints received were from TEA inspectors and the public.

-- Hauler observation forms reporting waste tire haulers that may be violating waste tire hauler and manifest requirements; and - Waste tire complaints received from the public. - 4.
-Monitor the quantity of waste or used tires being picked-up or delivered annually.
+4. Monitor the quantity of waste or used tires being picked up or delivered annually.